Updated May 27, 2025

 How Do Reusable Pads Work?

-Now that you know a few of the amazing benefits that come from switching to reusable pads, you might be wondering, how in the world do reusable pads work?
+Now that you know a few of the amazing benefits of switching to reusable pads, you might be wondering, “How in the world do reusable pads work?”
 We’ll tell you.

-As with disposable single-use pads, you secure reusable pads to your underwear, and they absorb menstrual fluid externally -- so there isn’t much of a learning curve there.
+As with disposable single-use pads, you secure reusable pads to your underwear, and they absorb menstrual fluid externally, so there isn’t much of a learning curve there.

 Where they differ from the pads you are probably used to, however, is in their construction.
 Some pads come in two distinct parts.
 There is a washable holder that snaps around the crotch piece of your underwear and an absorbent pad-insert that you can easily wash, reuse, and even double up on for heavier days.
 Other popular styles consist of a single piece of fabric that simply snaps into your underwear that you just toss into the wash when you’re ready to clean it.